davidAlvaBro/webpage_for_comsum/content/shelf-network.md

 next: nlp-network
 ---
 In the network books are nodes and edges are created if many consumers have both books on their shelves.

+*(The inline math fields do not work on all browsers, this may result in $ instead of latex)*
 # **Edges**
 An edge is created in the graph if,